-We have a number of complimentary kayaks, snorkeling sets, Hobie cats, surf boards and bicycles available for guests to use on a first-come first-served basis.Is there a swimming pool?
+We have a number of complimentary kayaks and bicycles available for guests to use on a first-come first-served basis.Is there a swimming pool?

 Yes!
-We have three beautiful freshwater pools, including an infinity pool, a waterfall pool, pool bars and in addition to our three pools we have a separate shallow pool for our younger swimmers.Can I change money at the hotel?
+We have two beautiful freshwater pools, including an infinity pool, a waterfall pool, pool bars.Can I change money at the hotel?

 If you have US dollars there is no need to change your money, US dollars will be welcome at the Resort and other local establishments.
 For other currencies however, you will need to change to US dollars or BZE dollars.Are there facilities for cooking our own meals?